FONIC: Development of a State-of-the-Art Online Customer Portal

 inovex Focuses on Sustainability and Partnership

-“We are very satisfied with our new, technically robust application, which has now been up and running for over two years – and the same applies to our partnership with inovex,” explains Stefan Grüneis.
+“We are very satisfied with our new, technically robust application, which has now been up and running for over five years – and the same applies to our partnership with inovex,” explains Stefan Grüneis.
 “I’m particularly impressed with the level of expertise and passion shown by each and every inovex employee, and by the corporate culture which makes our collaboration so straightforward and productive.”
 In the end, though, it’s the measurable results which really determine the success of an IT project.
 Grüneis sums it up as follows: “Our new application enables FONIC to save money on every deployment.”
 Summary inovex developed and implemented the technical web portal infrastructure for FONIC, a German mobile telephony provider.
 This project required inovex engineers to create a completely new, technically robust, future-proof web application.
 The new FONIC application is based on the principles of layer separation, manufacturer independence, test-driven development, and consistent monitoring.
 The new customer portal is easier for FONIC to monitor, test and maintain, and its multi-brand-capable design means cost savings for its parent company, Telefónica Germany.

-- New web portal implementation
+- New web portal and apps implementation

 - 10/2013 Smooth launch.
 FONIC and FONIC mobile portals launched.